 Saving London's music venues

-35% of London's grassroots music venues have been lost since 2007.
 Music helps make London a dynamic city.
-Our music scene is second to none and this decline needs to stop if London is going to continue to be a city that nurtures, creates and enjoys a world famous live music scene.
+Our music scene is second to none.
+We need to continue to be a city that nurtures, creates and enjoys a world famous live music scene.

 The Mayor and London's Night Czar are leading the city-wide charge to support and protect London's important grassroots music venues and make London the world’s best music city.

-A fifth of London’s grassroots music venues could be forced to close due to business rates increases.
+The capital has a total of 94 grassroots music venues.
+A fifth of venues could be forced to close due to business rates increases.

 A further 18 of London’s 94 grassroots music venues are expected to experience significant financial challenges.
 In total, these 39 venues account for up to 530 jobs and generate up to £21.5m for the capital’s economy.